terryphelps/inspire/readme.md

 ### Todos `(/YOURNAME/todos)`

 The todos portion of this project is the largest and will probably take the most amount of time to complete.
 Your todo list will communicate with the server using the following methods.
-The server will only respond to valid request using the appropriate method.
+The server will only respond to valid requests using the appropriate method.

 - `HTTP methods`
     - GET